our global impact

 Right: Followup monitoring provides important data on ecological and environmental impact.

-The Reef Ball Foundation has placed Reef Balls™ in 62+ countries and our projects have a global reach of 70+ countries.
+The Reef Ball Foundation has placed Reef Balls™ in 80+ countries including 22 of 50 US states.

 Background: Submerged breakwater to halt erosion of sea turtle nesting beach,